baxford/sendpush-ios-lib-1/README.md

 ## License

-Sendpushlib is available under the ??? license.
+Sendpushlib is available under the Apache 2.0 license.
 See the LICENSE file for more info.

 ## Usage